Mammootty: 1995–1999

-2000-2009
+2000–2009

-In 2000, Mammootty done a cameo role in Narasimham, in which Mohanlal done the main role.
-The movie was huge success in boxoffice.
+In 2000, Mammootty did a cameo role in Narasimham, in which Mohanlal did the main role.
+The movie was a huge success at the boxoffice.
 With the huge success of Narasimham, director Shaji Kailas, joined with Mammootty in the same year for another action drama Valliettan.
 The movie was also a huge success in box office.
-2000 was one of the best year for the actor in box office performance, after the huge success of Narasimham and Valliettan, Mammootty continued the success with the movies Dada Sahib and Tamil movie Kandukondain Kandukondain, co-starring Ajith.
+2000 was one of the best year for the actor in box office performance, after the huge success of Narasimham and Valliettan, Mammootty continued the success with the movies Dada Sahib and Tamil movie Kandukondain Kandukondain, co-starring Ajith Kumar and Aishwarya Rai.
 Both movies were blockbuster in box office.
 Mammootty won the Best Actor Award in Filmfare Awards in 2000 for his performance in Arayannangalude Veedu.
 He continued his box office reign in 2001 too.
 In the year, he began with Rakshasa Rajavu, directed by Vinayan.
 The movie was a huge success in box office.
 He has done the lead role in N. Lingusamy directorial debut Aanandham in the same year.
 The movie was a commercial and critical success.

 In 2003, Mammootty played Sathyaprathapan, a bachelor in romantic comedy Drama Film Chronic Bachelor, directed by Siddique.
 The film received positive reviews and became a commercial success at the box office.
 Mammootty also acted in Pattalam, by director Lal Jose, in which he plays an Indian Army officer, Major Pattabhiraman.
 The movie made an average performance in the box office.
-In 2004, he acted in the third installment of CBI (film series), Sethurama Iyer CBI.
+In 2004, he acted in the third instalment of CBI, Sethurama Iyer CBI.
 The movie has become the second highest-grossing movie of the year.
 Mammootty won Kerala State Film Awards and Filmfare awards for Best Actor for the performance in the movie Kaazhcha.
 The movie was the directorial debut of Blessy.
 The movie got many critical receptions from all over.
-In the same year he appeared as a police officer in Ranjith (director) movie Black.
+In the same year he appeared as a police officer in Ranjith movie Black.
 The movie was a box office hit.
 After this action film, he appeared as a family man in Vesham, who sacrifice his life for his younger brother.